netgroup-polito/CrownLabs/vms/VMguide.md

 Note also that you have to run this command from the directory that contains `docker-output`.

-where `<image_name>` is a [tag](https://docs.docker.com/engine/reference/commandline/tag/), used by Docker, which can be used to identify better an image.
-Example values can be `fedora/httpd`, or `alice/networklabs`, and more.

-Note also that you have to run this command from the directory that contains `docker-output`.

 You can check that your image is stored locally, on your host machine, with this command:

 ```sh